Best Medicare Supplement (Medigap) Plans for 2026

 AARP/UnitedHealthcare is the best Medicare Supplement company overall because it has affordable rates and good customer satisfaction.

-Medicare Supplement plans have the same medical benefits if they have the same letter, no matter which company you choose.
-This means that Medicare Supplement Plan G from AARP/UnitedHealthcare gives you the same health coverage as Aetna, Blue Cross or any other company.
+Medicare Supplement plans with the same letter have the same coverage no matter which company you choose.
+This means that Medicare Supplement Plan G from AARP/UnitedHealthcare gives you the same coverage as Plan G from Aetna, Blue Cross or any other company.
 However, different companies have different rates, customer service and plan experiences.

 Best overall Medicare Supplement company: AARP/UnitedHealthcare